ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-model.md

 |};
 ```

-The above entities explains the following,
+The above entities explain the following.
 - A `Car` must have a `User` as the owner.
-- A `User` may own multiple `Car`s or do not own one.
-(Represented with empty array `[]`)
+- A `User` may own multiple `Car`s or do not own one (represented with an empty array `[]`).

-The Ballerina record type generated from the above entities will be as follows,
+The Ballerina record type generated from the above entities will be as follows.

 ```ballerina
 type Car record {|